douyixuan/like_ranking/README.md

 # like_ranking

-Welcome to your first Azle project!
-This example project will help you to deploy your first canister (application) to the Internet Computer (IC) decentralized cloud.
-It is a simple getter/setter canister.
-You can always refer to [The Azle Book](https://demergent-labs.github.io/azle/) for more in-depth documentation.
+Welcome to Like Ranking project!
+It is a simple getter/setter-like canister.
+Base on the data from web3 community, we can build a heat map of different organizations, various tools and so on, which can give directions for the new-to-web3.
+What's more, we can expand this app to record the real facilities, places or organizations.
+Every voice will be counted.
+Everyone will be treated equally.

+## get started

 `dfx` is the tool you will use to interact with the IC locally and on mainnet.
 If you don't already have it installed:

 ```bash
 npm run dfx_install